The Ravnica "Shocklands" are among the most valuable land cards in Magic: the Gathering, serving as a major part of the Modern format's mana base.

 A favorite of Zoo players, Stomping Ground is aptly named for the beast-oriented decks that Red/Green facilitates.
 While to me it sounds a bit corny to be the name of a land, the flavor behind the name choice makes sense.
 It’s another mid-range priced shock land that makes a fine addition to any Magic collection.
-It’s also very good in mid-range Naya decks, including the tier two Ghostway-powered decks.
+It’s also very good in mid-range Naya decks.

 Red/Black Shock Land

 We now move forward to the final set of the Ravnica block, Dissension.
-This set does have one of the two most expensive of the shock lands right now.
-However, it does lag behind in value with some of its peers.
+For some time, Blood Crypt was one of the more expensive shock lands.
 Red/Black Zombies did quite well in the Return to Ravnica/Gatecrash Standard meta-game, and Jund Pod was long a force in Modern.
-For some time, it was one of the more expensive shocks.
-However, since the shocks rotation from Standard, and even with Jund still holding a place in the Modern metagame, Blood Crypt has become the cheapest of the shocks.
+However, since the shock lands' rotation from Standard, even with Jund still holding a place in the Modern metagame, Blood Crypt has become the cheapest of the shocks.
 Still, because of Commander demand, this is definitely one of those shock lands you’ll want to hold onto long-term.

 Blue/Green Shock Land

 Breeding Pool covers as both an Island and a Forest, giving Green decks the control element they need without having to invest too many land slots to Islands.
 It's a key piece of the mana-base for the “BUG” (Black/Blue/Green) or "Sultai" control decks becoming increasingly popular in Modern, as well as Bant and 4-color decks.
-It's also an important part of the mana base for RUG (Red, Blue, Green) Twin decks.
+It's also an important part of the mana base for RUG (Red, Blue, Green) decks.
 Understandably, this card is one of the most sought after from both Dissension and Gatecrash.
-The reprint from Gatecrash is in the middle of the pack as far as price.

 White/Blue Shock Land